 Auth Sequence Specifies 1 or more domains to use for authentication.
 Select a domain from the Domains drop down list (populated from the Domains List), and click Include to add it to the list.
 If you add more than one domain, you can set the order by selecting an entry and using the up and down arrows.
 You can delete a selected domain with the "X" button.
 Best practice: If you know what domain a set of users belongs to, create a rule just for that group.
 Best practice: Place the rule with the largest number of users authenticating with known domain membership at the top of the list.
 These are the fastest authentications.
-Best practice: If you don't know what domain a set of users belongs to specify the fewest number of users belongs to, specify the fewest number of domains needed to authenticate the users in the set.
+Best practice: If you don't know what domain a set of users belongs to, specify the fewest number of domains needed to authenticate the users in the set.
 Best practice: It is always better to create targeted rules because attempting to authenticate against a large set of domains can introduce noticeable latency.
 Important: When user authentication is rule-based with a domain list: For each user, the first successful authentication is cached and used in subsequent authentications.
 If IP address caching is configured, an IP address surrogate is cached.
 If Cookie Mode is configured, a cookie surrogate is cached.
 For Fail Open: • If Enabled only for critical service failures is selected, the fail open setting is not applied.
 The user continues to be prompted for credentials until there is a timeout.
 If Enabled for all authentication failures, including incorrect password is selected, after trying basic credentials with every domain in the list, fail open is applied.
+Captive Portal Beginning with 7.8.3, click Enabled to redirect users to a customizable web portal page for authentication.
+See Authentication using Captive Portal for details.
 Apply Applies the configuration changes.
 Important: If the rule specifies a regex for User-Agent, the regex is validated when Apply is clicked.
 If the regex is not valid, the rule is deleted and must be recreated.
 Close Exits the configuration file editor.
 Click Apply before you click Close ; otherwise, all configuration changes will be lost.